-The Water Festival marks the end of the rainy season—when the flow of the Tonle Sap River actually changes direction—and the start of the fishing season.
+The Water Festival in Cambodia marks the end of the rainy season—when the flow of the Tonle Sap River actually changes direction—and the start of the fishing season.
 You can experience boat races, fireworks displays, and a “Srouch Tec” ceremony in which a monk splashes water on you to wash away sins and bad luck.
 “The Water Festival is my favorite festival in the entire region; this year, it’s falling earlier in the month than usual, allowing travelers to see it and still be home in time for Thanksgiving,” says Andrea Ross.

 Why book in September?
 For now, there is still availability at Andrea’s favorite hotels and with her preferred guides—but that won’t last into October.